sil-rev79/active_record_rules/README.md

 rails db:migrate
 ```

-Once you have done this, you need to decide on how you will *trigger* rules that are evaluated.
-The simplest way to do this is to add some callbacks to your `ApplicationRecord` class.
-This will resolve rules within the same transaction as the create/update/destroy operation.
-This is the simplest way to get started, but it has some pretty substantial drawbacks.
-See the [Triggering rules](#triggering-rules) below for more information.
+Once you have done this, you need to include `ActiveRecordRules::Hooks` into your record class.
+This will add `after_create`, `after_update`, `after_destroy`, and `after_commit` hooks which trigger rules at the appropriate times.
+Rules try to avoid triggering based on irrelevant field changes to keep these callbacks as cheap as possible.

+The simplest way to do this is include `ActiveRecordRules::Hooks` in your `ApplicationRecord`, like this:

 ```ruby
 class ApplicationRecord < ActiveRecord::Base